oyranos-cms/oyranos-cms.github.io/wiki/What_the_users_want.md

 layout: wiki
 ---

+Note: This page has been vandaliced by spamers in removing content and placing inadequate messages.
+Due to this the page is no longer editable until we find an appropriate solution.

 Before we talk about colormanagement policies for applications, we should think about, what different users expect from colormanagement.